-Digestive biscuits made using wheat flour is a sweet treat.
+Digestive biscuits made using wheat flour are a sweet treat.
 The good news is there’s no maida in it.
 Therefore, if you aren’t a fan of all-purpose flour, then these wheat biscuits are for you.

 The recipe is quite simple & the ingredients are minimal.
 The only thing that matters here is the baking time & temperature.